georgback/CycPred/README.md

 + --numpy : stores result in npy binary file instead of textfile
 + -n --threads : give number of threads.
 Default is all available threads

+When execucted, the program performs cyclizability prediction on both the sequence and its reverse complement and reports the average value.

 ## Installation guide: